Sung-Huan/ANNOgesic/docs/source/test_case.rst

 We already saw how to update genome fasta and annotation files.
 Now, we can re-organize our data in order to run next subcommand.
 (Normally, you don't need to do it.
-We re-organize the data becuase the data is only for showing the how to run ``get_target_fasta`` and ``annotation_transfer``.
+We re-organize the data because the data is only for showing the how to run ``get_target_fasta`` and ``annotation_transfer``.
 All the data is useless now.
 The real test case is already downloaded via ``get_input_files``.
 Therefore, we need to re-organize the data.)